Protection of Personal Information Act

-Key sections of PoPIA took effect on Jul 1, 2020.
-All businesses, public entities, non-profit organizations, and any other entities must address PoPIA Compliance in a short time, and with minimal impact on the budget.
-Large companies have teams already working on PoPI Act.
+South African businesses, public entities, non-profit organizations, and any other entities must address PoPIA compliance in a short time, and with minimal impact on the budget.
+Large companies have teams already working on the Protection of Personal Information Act.

 Most mid-size and small businesses are unaware of the law.
-They need to engage their legal and IT teams to implement PoPIA.
-Nearly all entities believe that PoPIA means prevention of SPAM, calls from telemarketers, and the ability to opt-out of digital marketing.
+They need to engage their legal and IT teams to implement The Protection of Personal Information Act.
+Nearly all entities believe that PoPI Act means prevention of spam, calls from telemarketers, and the ability to opt-out of digital marketing.

 The Protection of Personal Information Act (PoPI Act) 4 of 2013 aims: